-If the DS110DF410 loses lock because of a change in the CTLE settings, the DS110DF410 will initiate its lock and adaptation sequence again.
-Thus, if you write new CTLE boost values to register 0x03 and 0x13 which cause the DS110DF410 to drop out of lock, the DS110DF410 may, in the process of reacquiring the CDR lock, reset the CTLE settings to different values than those you set in register 0x03 and 0x13.
-If this behavior is not understood, it can appear that the DS110DF410 did not accept the values you wrote to the CTLE boost registers.
+If the DS100DF410 loses lock because of a change in the CTLE settings, the DS100DF410 will initiate its lock and adaptation sequence again.
+Thus, if you write new CTLE boost values to register 0x03 and 0x13 which cause the DS100DF410 to drop out of lock, the DS100DF410 may, in the process of reacquiring the CDR lock, reset the CTLE settings to different values than those you set in register 0x03 and 0x13.
+If this behavior is not understood, it can appear that the DS100DF410 did not accept the values you wrote to the CTLE boost registers.
 What's really happening, however, is that the lock and adaptation sequence is overriding the CTLE values you wrote to the CTLE boost registers.
-This will not happen unless the DS110DF410 drops out of lock.
+This will not happen unless the DS100DF410 drops out of lock.

-if the adapt mode is set to 0 (bits 6:5 of channel register 0x31), then the CTLE boost values will not be overridden, but the DS110DF410 may still lose lock.
-If this happens, the DS110DF410 will attempt to reacquire lock. if the reference mode is set appropriately, and if the rate/subrate code is set to permit it, the DS110DF410 will begin searching for CDR lock at the highest allowable VCO divider ratio - that is, at the lowest configured bit rate.
-At divider values of 4 and 8, the CTLE boost settings used will come not from the values in register 0x03, and 0x13, but rather from register 0x3a, the fixed CTLE boost setting for lower data rates.
-This setting will be written into boost setting register 0x03 during the lock search process.
-This value may be different from the value you set in register 0x03, so, again, it may appear that the DS110DF410 has not accepted the CTLE boost settings you set in registers 0x03 and 0x13.
-The interactions of the lock and adaptation sequences with the manually-set CTLE boost settings can be difficult to understand.
+If the adapt mode is set to 0 (bits 6:5 of channel register 0x31), then the CTLE boost values will not be overridden, but the DS100DF410 may still lose lock.
+If this happens, the DS100DF410 will attempt to reacquire lock.
+If the reference mode is set correctly, and if the rate/subrate code is set to permit it, the DS100DF410 will begin searching for CDR lock at the highest allowable VCO divider ratio - that is, at the lowest configured bit rate.
+At this lowest bit rate, the CTLE boost settings used will come not from the values in register 0x03, and